thoughtworks-jumpstart/guides/docs/frontend-web-development/react-props-with-func.md

 <div className="welcome-text">Hi Bob</div>
 ```

-If you want to change the Hi to Hello, you need to search thru all the code and edit them one by one.
+If you want to change the Hi to Hello, you need to search through all the code and edit them one by one.

 ```javascript
 <div className="welcome-text">Hello John Smith</div>